-- (i) Students without Grade 1 in CSEC English/Grade 1 or 2 in CAPE Communication Studies are required to sit and pass the English Language Proficiency Test (ELPT) prior to registering for FOUN1016 and FOUN1002. - (ii) Students who are not exempt from the ELPT and who have earned a Grade 2 in that test should register for FOUN1019: Critical Reading & Writing in the Disciplines (year-long) instead of FOUN1016.
-These students will be required to register for FOUN1002: Language Argument in their second year of study. - (iii) Students enrolled in Bachelor of Education (B.Ed.) programmes should not register for FOUN1002.
-These students have the option to register for FOUN1101: Caribbean Civilisation and either FOUN1201 or FOUN1301.
+- (i) Students with a Grade 1 in CSEC English/Grade 1 or 2 in CAPE Communication Studies are required to register for FOUN1016 and FOUN1002. - (i) Students who attained a Grade 3 or below in CSEC English Language, and who did NOT obtain a Grade I or II in CAPE Communication Studies, are to register for the course FOUN1019: Critical Reading and Writing in the Disciplines.
+These students, however, have the OPTION of sitting the ELPT (but are no longer required to do so). - (ii) Students who attained Levels IV and V in CAPE Communication Studies should register for FOUN1019, but likewise have the option of sitting the ELPT. - (iii) All Bachelor of Arts (BA), Bachelor of Fine Arts (BFA) or Licentiate in Philosophy/Theology students who register for the year-long course FOUN1019, will be required to register for FOUN1002: Language Argument in their second year of study. - (ii) Students enrolled in Bachelor of Education (B.Ed.) programmes should NOT register for FOUN1002.
+These students (i.e. those in 90-credit programmes only) have the option to register for FOUN1101: Caribbean Civilisation and either FOUN1201 or FOUN1301.